mjameer/SpringBootADLS/README.md

-This code setup will aid in ADLS file upload and file download.
+This code setup will aid in uploading and downloading files via Azure Blob Storage.

 ### changes required
 - Update application.properties with your ADLS information.